-- the overall objective of our SSO
+- · the overall objective of our SSO

 - our unanimity of purpose

 - attitudes and outlook

-- reason our SSO exists
+- · reason our SSO exists

 - our philosophy and purpose.

-positive and others may be negative (which we will want to plan to change).
+which help to set our SSO apart from other sporting or recreation SSOs.
+Some of these things may be positive and others may be negative (which we will want to plan to change).
 These factors will help formulate our mission and vision.
 Make some notes on the following: the culture of your SSO

 The SSOs norms

 What the SSO stands for